YorkieDev/lm-studio-conversation-converter/README.md

 ---

 **Note:** This tool is designed specifically for LM Studio conversation files.
 Other chat export formats may not be compatible.
+No Pull requests or contributions are accepted as this is a personal project.
+If you would like to suggest an issue or report a bug, please open an issue.